mohammed-mareai/Proteus_Electronic_Circuits_Simulations/README.md

 # Proteus_Electronic_Circuits_Simulations

 This repository contains the simulation files for the guidebook "Basic Electronic Circuits by Proteus Simulating Software" by Mohammed Mareai.
-The book serves as an introductory resource for those new to electronics, providing fundamental knowledge of various electronic components and circuits through practical simulation examples using the Proteus Design Suite.
+The book is an introductory resource for those new to electronics, providing fundamental knowledge of various electronic components and circuits through practical simulation examples using the Proteus Design Suite.

 ## About the Book